fcambus/telize/README.md

 	}

 Then deploy the API configuration file `telize` to the appropriate location on your system, and reload Nginx configuration.
-If you are behind load balancer use `telize_x-forwarded-for` file.
+If you are behind a load balancer, read the next section.

+## Telize and Load Balancers

+When using Telize behind a load balancer, uncomment the following directives in the server block and set the load balancer IP range accordingly :

+	# set_real_ip_from 10.0.0.0/8; # Put your load balancer IP range here
+	# real_ip_header X-Forwarded-For;

+In the `/geoip` location, replace this directive :

+	proxy_set_header X-Real-IP $ip;

+By the following directive :

+	proxy_set_header X-Forwarded-For $ip;

 ## Usage